Welcome to Worldwide Weird Holidays, where you’ll find a new reason to celebrate every day of the year.

 International Virtual Assistants Day 2016

-Today is 2016’s International Virtual Assistants Day (IVAD), which honors the support staff who will never hit on a coworker, pass gas in the conference room or steal someone else’s yogurt from the company fridge.
+Today is 2016’s International Virtual Assistants Day (IVAD), which honors the support staff who will never hit on a coworker, pass gas in the conference room, or steal someone else’s yogurt from the company fridge.
 It takes place on the third Friday of May, during the Online International Virtual Assistants Convention (OIVAC).
 On OIVAC’s home page, […]

-50th Annual Barbed Wire Festival
+Barbed Wire Festival

 May 5, 2016: The 50th Annual Barbed Wire Festival kicks off this evening in La Crosse, Kansas.
 The first convention for collectors of barbed wire was hosted there in 1967.
 According to the festival’s website, 2,000 people attended, earning La Crosse, described by Wikipedia as a “city” of 1,342, the title of “Barbed Wire Capital […]